Graeme Revell: Style

 Revell's music is often re-used from movie to movie and in more recent times he has collaborated with other artists on their albums.
 After the success of his soundtrack on Red Planet where he used the voice of French singer Emma Shapplin to back up and often lead his score, he collaborated with her on her own album Etterna, producing all of her songs.
-He has recently been interviewed for the independent documentary Finding Kraftland.
+He has been interviewed for the independent documentary Finding Kraftland.

 Collaborators

 Revell has been assisted in sound design by Brian Williams, who creates dark ambient music under the German language black humorous pseudonym Lustmord.

 Awards and nominations

 On 18 May 2005, Revell was honored at the annual BMI Film & TV Awards with the Richard Kirk Award for Outstanding Career Achievement.